Council to begin monitoring journey times with ANPR

 The data collected by these cameras will allow our teams to make informed decisions about any future changes to our highway network and deliver the best outcomes for the travelling public.

 The Roadside NO2 project has already seen significant changes made to key junctions in the city including Stafford Street.
-Further information about the Roadside NO2 project is available on the Council website.
+Further information about the Roadside NO2 scheme is available on the Council website.